 iii Unfair business practices

-Technical solutions allowing users to block advertisements in TV recordings ('spot-stop functionality') had already been permitted by the BGH in its first ad blocker ruling.
-The issue returned with the increasing popularity of ad blocker tools allowing users to block advertisements on websites.
-The BGH accepted that an ad blocker that permitted advertising matching certain criteria that was accordingly whitelisted against a payment did not infringe the German Unfair Competition Act.
-The saga continues with the BGH's Adblock III ruling, based now on the German Competition Act.
-The BGH rejected the assessment of the Munich Court of Appeal excluding a market dominant position of the defendant, but referred the matter back to the Munich Court to examine further a potential dominant position on the relevant market and whether in light of all relevant circumstances the ad blocker was unfairly hindering or discriminating the plaintiff.
+Technical solutions allowing users to block advertisements in TV recordings ('spot-stop functionality') had already been permitted by the BGH in its first ad-blocker ruling.97 The issue returned with the increasing popularity of ad blocker tools allowing users to block advertisements on websites.
+The BGH accepted98 that an ad blocker that permitted advertising matching certain criteria that was accordingly whitelisted upon payment did not infringe the German Unfair Competition Act.99 The saga continues with the BGH's Adblock III ruling,100 based now on the German Competition Act.101 The BGH rejected the assessment of the Munich Court of Appeal102 excluding a market dominant position of the defendant, but referred the matter back to the Munich Court to examine further a potential dominant position on the relevant market and whether in light of all relevant circumstances the ad blocker was unfairly hindering or discriminating the plaintiff.

 Competition and consumer rights

-Net neutrality is addressed by Article 3 et seq. of Regulation (EU) 2015/2020, as well as in German law by Section 41 of the German Telecommunications Act, which provides a legal basis for technical regulation.
-German courts already considered mobile phone tariffs allowing users to stream content of certain media partners without data traffic limitations (zero-rating) as violating the principle of net neutrality (Article 3 Regulation (EU) 2015/2020), which now has also been confirmed by the CJEU.107 The Regional Court of Munich held that a provision in the general terms of a telecommunications provider, permitting the use of a certain tariff only in connection with mobile devices, as did not comply with the concept of net neutrality and was therefore invalid.108
+Net neutrality is addressed by Article 3 et seq. of Regulation (EU) 2015/2020 and in German law by Section 41 of the German Telecommunications Act, which provides a legal basis for technical regulation.
+German courts had already held that mobile phone tariffs allowing users to stream content from certain media partners without data traffic limitations (zero-rating) violated the principle of net neutrality,106 and this has now also been confirmed by the CJEU.107 The Regional Court of Munich held that a provision in the general terms of a telecommunications provider, permitting the use of a certain tariff only in connection with mobile devices, as did not comply with the concept of net neutrality and was therefore invalid.108

-The BGH developed the concept of liability as a vicarious infringer to address liability of internet service providers in respect of third-party infringements.
+The BGH developed the concept of the liability of vicarious infringers to address the liability of intermediaries in respect of third-party infringements.
 Accordingly, an internet service provider could be held liable as a vicarious infringer should this not be stopped (and future infringements prevented) after receipt of a notice of an obvious infringement, whereby the provider violates reasonable examination obligations.
-Cases have concerned access and hosting providers, particularly file-sharing and social media platforms, whereby liability is limited for cease-and-desist claims.
-A vicarious infringer is not liable for damages.
+Cases have concerned access and hosting providers, particularly file-sharing and social media platforms, for which liability is limited to cease-and-desist claims – a vicarious infringer is not liable for damages.
 More recently there has been a tendency to extend liability to more distant intermediaries such as domain registries or content delivery networks (see Section IV.i).
-In terms of linking, the criteria developed by the CJEU in GS-Media apply (i.e., links to legitimate content are permitted).
-Should the referenced content be unauthorised, the person responsible for the link can be held directly liable under specific circumstances (i.e., in respect of a search engine only if it knew or reasonably should have known that a picture was published without the consent of the rights owner).
+In terms of linking, the criteria developed by the CJEU in GS-Media109 apply (i.e., links to legitimate content are permitted).
+Should the referenced content be unauthorised, the person responsible for the link can be held directly liable under specific circumstances (i.e., in respect of a search engine only if it knew or reasonably should have known that a picture was published without the consent of the right owner).110

 Disputes regularly concern adequate remuneration for artists and authors.
-According to Section 32 of the UrhG, authors have a claim for appropriate remuneration.
+According to Section 32 of the UrhG, authors can claim for appropriate remuneration.
 Should the contractually agreed remuneration be inadequate, authors can claim a change of contract to provide for appropriate remuneration.
-Inadequate remuneration, in particular in a buyout contract, will not affect the validity of a transfer of rights but might lead to supplemental claims.116 If remuneration is only a fraction of comparable tariffs, this clearly indicates that it is inadequate.117
+Inadequate remuneration, in particular in a buyout contract, will not affect the validity of a transfer of rights115 but might lead to supplemental claims.116 If remuneration is only a fraction of comparable tariffs, this clearly indicates that it is inadequate.117